jesselawson/getting-started-with-rust/content/chapter3/1-strings.md

 ---

-Rust has two kinds of string types: **strings** and **string slices**, the primary difference being their mutability.
+Rust has two kinds of string types: **strings** and **string slices**, the primary difference being their mutability; a mutable variable can be changed, whereas an immutable variable cannot be changed.

 | Name | Type | Mutability |
 | :--- | :--- | :--------- |